 One of the most powerful of the Sinestro Corps, Ranx is an interstellar city the size of a moon.
 Its origins are unknown, but it is said to be as old as the stars.
 The circuitry running through it allows it to be aware of every activity on its surface, and it can manipulate its own landscape and gravity, similar to Mogo.
 Ranx's only inhabitants were criminals and drifters, but it developed a grudge against the Green Lanterns for attacking it and taking them away.
 The other Sinestro Corps members used Ranx as a base and training ground, similar to Mogo and the Green Lanterns.

-An ancient prophecy decreed that Ranx would destroy Mogo, but Sodam Yat defeated it and blew it up.
-Ranx has survived shutdowns and destruction before, and it may rise again.
+An ancient prophecy by Qull of the Five Inversions decreed that Ranx would destroy Mogo, and the Green Lanterns with it.
+But Sodam Yat defeated it and blew it up.
+Ranx' remains have since been merged with Warworld.

 - A.I.
 Is a Crapshoot: Was a non-sentient drone initially.
-When it's creators gave it free will, if became outraged at the slavery it perceived, and created a fear program to topple the planet.
+When its creators gave it free will, it became outraged at the slavery it perceived, and created a fear program to topple the planet.

 - Mauve Shirt: He can be seen hanging around in many crowd scenes, often alongside Slushh and Romat-Ru.

 - Undying Loyalty: He, Romat-Ru, and several others were still loyal to Sinestro after Mongul II took over.
 Tekik personally gave Sinestro his ring back.